 While you may have a general understanding of the fact that people who are hurt in accidents often can recover compensation from the person or business that caused their accident, many victims of often have questions about basic issues related to personal injury law and the way that claims proceed.
-Here is some general information about 1 law in Illinois.
+Here is some general information about personal injury1 law in Illinois.

 Victims Who are Hurt by Negligence are Entitled to Recovery